TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part2-Blazor/041 Conclusion.md

 * define different views with pages.
 * dynamically generate a view using HTML and razor syntax.
 * use the HttpClient to make requests of the Web API.
-* navigate between pages
+* navigate between pages.
-* rearrange the template UI structure
+* rearrange the template UI structure.
-* work with components in various ways
+* work with components in various ways .

 There is plenty more to learn, but with these basics you are off to a very good start.